moose9200/ID-Card-Detection/README.md

 This system takes a photo of the Visitor's Photo ID card by a tablet placed on the reception and extracts the following information to identify the visitor.

-- upload the ID image on your google drive, connect the drive and set the path of the image and run the notebook.
+- before running the notebook ake sure you upload the ID image on your google drive, connect the drive and set the path of the image.
+-